microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In a large animal model (minipig), we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
 Moreover, we show the potential of the dual-energy approach in facilitating the distinction between bone tissue and the applied contrast agent.

-Our manuscript introduces the first non-destructive approach for 3D imaging of the vasculature within soft and hard tissues in the vicinity of metal implants in a large animal model.
+This work introduces a non-destructive approach for 3D imaging of vasculature within soft and hard tissues near metal implants in a large animal model.

 ## Introduction {.page_break_before}